Smoking cigarettes can have many adverse effects on the body. Some of these can lead to life-threatening complications.

 Research shows a direct link between smoking and developing PAD.
 Even those who used to smoke face a higher risk than people who never smoked.

 Smoking cigarettes can damage a female’s reproductive system and make it more difficult to get pregnant.
 This may be because tobacco and the other chemicals in cigarettes affect hormone levels.

-In males, the more cigarettes a person smokes and the longer they smoke for, the higher the risk of erectile dysfunction.
-Smoking can also affect the quality of the sperm and therefore reduce fertility.
+In males, the more cigarettes a person smokes and the longer they smoke for, the

 - increasing the risk of ectopic pregnancy